Frédéric

 Côte dIvoire.

-The origin of all of Frédérick Bruly Bouabrés
+The origin of all of Frédéric Bruly Bouabré

-the heavens opened up before my eyes and seven colorful
+1948, the heavens opened up before my eyes and seven

-suns described a circle of beauty around their Mother-Sun, I
+colorful suns described a circle of beauty around their Mother-Sun,

-reputation of being another Champollion, in reference to the
+the legendary reputation of being another Champollion, in reference

 who discovered the key to understanding Egyptian hieroglyphs.